 Attracted by the excellence of our program, some of the world's leading jazz musicians make regular visits to the College of Music to give master classes and performances.
-Recent guest artists have included Esperanza Spalding, Wynton Marsalis, Wycliffe Gordon, Jimmy Heath, Ingrid Jensen, Frank Morgan, Eric Reed, Cyrus Chestnut, Jon Faddis, Jimmy Cobb, George "Saxophone" Benson, Carl Allen, Vanessa Ruben, Jeremy Pelt, Antonio Hart, Walter Blanding, Andrew Speight, Andre Hayward, and the Tia Fuller Quartet.
+Recent guest artists have included Esperanza Spalding, Wynton Marsalis, Wycliffe Gordon, Jeff Hamilton, Jimmy Heath, Ingrid Jensen, Frank Morgan, Eric Reed, Cyrus Chestnut, Jon Faddis, Jimmy Cobb, George "Saxophone" Benson, Carl Allen, Vanessa Ruben, Jeremy Pelt, Antonio Hart, Walter Blanding, Andrew Speight, Andre Hayward, and the Tia Fuller Quartet.

 Students and faculty frequently participate in community residencies throughout Michigan and conduct workshops, concerts, and master classes with children in various public schools in Lansing and Detroit through the College of Music’s outreach and engagement program.